 - Known For: Education-oriented, tight-knit community

 If you’re a student with Ivy League dreams, make your way to beautiful Ithaca, home to Cornell University.
-Undergraduates hoping to study biology, computer science, and hotel/resort management will be in good company here.
-Cornell is also known for having premier law and medical schools.
-Students dreaming of pursuing visual and performing arts will find a home at nearby liberal arts school Ithaca College.
-This passion for higher education and small-town charm make Ithaca one of best college towns to live in.
+Undergraduates hoping to study engineering, biology, computer science, and hotel or resort management will be in good company here.
+Cornell is also known for having premier graduate programs at Cornell Law School and Weill Cornell Medicine.
+Students dreaming of pursuing visual and performing arts can also find a home at nearby liberal arts school Ithaca College.
+Passion for higher education and small-town charm make Ithaca one of best college towns to live in.

 What to Do in Ithaca

 Check out scenic wineries around Cayuga Lake, where you can also enjoy spectacular views of nature and great boating.
 Take a walk at the pedestrian-only area of the Downtown Ithaca Commons, or go hiking at any of the nearby trails and state parks, like Taughannock Falls State Park.
 Experience the best of Ithaca’s local music scene each year at Porchfest.
 Catch a play like Sweeney Todd or An Odyssey at Hangar Theatre, or see displays and art exhibits at the Johnson Museum of Art.
 Dance the night away or play pool at Moonies Bar & Nightclub.
 Visit one of the many breweries and cideries in Ithaca for unique brews and alcoholic ciders.

 - Population: 101,211

 - Student Population: 26,744